-The Company, in line with the regulatory requirements of the Directive, for solvency purposes, does not attribute value to goodwill, deferred acquisition cost or other intangible assets, as a quotation on an active market for similar assets is not available.
+The Company, in line with the regulatory requirements of the Directive, does not attribute value to goodwill, deferred acquisition cost or other intangible assets, for solvency purposes, as a quotation on an active market for similar assets is not available.

-Table 9 - Intangible Assets
+Table D3 - Intangible Assets

-\ 'alue Value

-Solv ency II Financial statements Difference
+Solvency II Financial statements Difference

 Goodwill

-Deferred acquisition costs - 1,812 -1,812
+Deferred acquisition costs - 113 -113

-Intangible assets
+Intangible assets - - -

-Total - 1,812 -1,812
+Total - 113 -113

-Following the adjustments required in MCBS for the items above, the Company recorded a decrease in equity resulting from the statutory financial statements of ≤ 1.812 gross of the related tax effects.
+Following the adjustments required in MCBS for the items above, the Company recorded a decrease in equity resulting from the statutory financial statements of €113k gross of the related tax effects.

-Table 10 -Tangible Assets
+Table D4 -Tangible Assets

-Value Value

 Solvency II Financial statements Difference

-Property, plants and equipment held for own use 3,123 3,123 -
+Property, plants and equipment held for own use 2,919 2,919 -

-Total 3,123 3,123 -
+Total 2,919 2,919 -

-Note that, in respect of other tangible assets (e.g. Equipment, plant, Leases, cars, etc.), the book value in the MCBS is consistent with the carrying value in the financial statements, which, given the nature and significance of those assets, it has been considered adequately representing the fair value.
+Note that, in respect of other tangible assets (e.g. Equipment, plant, Leases, cars, etc.), the book value in the MCBS is consistent with the carrying value in the financial statements, which, given the nature and significance of those assets, it is considered to adequately represent the fair value.